 Now before we begin, creme brulee is tipycally presented in rounded small molds called ramekins, this is the usual, but you can make them in basically any baking pan, though it looks prettier to make a few in small separate molds, intead of just a big one.

-*We use vanilla bean because the flavor has no comparison, but of course you can use 1 tsp vanilla extract instead.
+For this recipe we use vanilla bean because the flavor has no comparison, but of course you can use 1 tsp vanilla extract instead.
+Just make sure to use a natural vanilla extract and not an artificial one, to have a great flavor.

 - 2 C heavy cream